influxdata/docs-v2/content/v2.0/reference/cli/influx/user/delete.md

     weight: 1
 ---

-The `influx user delete` command deletes a specified user.
+The `influx user delete` command deletes a specified user in InfluxDB.

 ## Usage
 ```